AdaCore/RecordFlux/doc/language_reference/index.rst

 State transitions define the conditions for the change to subsequent states.
 An arbitrary number of conditional transitions can be defined.
 The last transition in a state definition is the default transition, which does not contain any condition.
+The transition target must be either a state name or `null`, which represents the final state.

 **Syntax**